agile-ts/agile/README.md

 ### 🎯 Easy to Use
 Learn the powerful tools of AgileTs in a short amount of time.
 A good place to start is in our [documentation](https://agile-ts.org/docs).
+And I'm sure you'll be able to use AgileTs very soon.

 ### 🍃 Lightweight
 AgileTs has an unpacked size of [52.7kB](https://bundlephobia.com/result?p=@agile-ts/core@0.0.6)